Josh-Hollopeter/KnowSong/README.md

 Game modes include:

--identify song from 30 second audio segment
+- Identify song from 30 second audio segment

--identify song from lyrics
+- Identify song from lyrics

--guess the release year of an album
+- Guess the release year of an album